2004 Mr. Olympia

 The 2004 Mr. Olympia contest was an International Federation of BodyBuilders professional bodybuilding competition and the feature event of Joe Weider's 2004 Olympia Weekend, held October 30 and 31, 2004, at the Mandalay Bay Arena in Las Vegas, Nevada.

 Results

-This Mr. Olympia contest introduced a new Challenge Round to determine the final standings.
-The top six competitors scores were discarded after round three, and only the final challenge round standings were used to decide the winner.
+This Mr. Olympia contest introduced a new Challenge Round to determine the final standings for the top six.
+Each bodybuilder in the top six challenge each other top-sixer to one of the eight compulsory poses, trying to highlight his strengths and/or expose his opponents weaknesses.
+Only 21 points carried over for those six from the first three rounds (6 for 1st place, 5 for 2nd place, 4 for 3rd place, 3 for 2nd place, 1 for 6th place).
+Then, each pose challenge was worth two points to the winner for a total of 50 points.

 The total prize money for men was $400,000.

 Ronnie Coleman won his seventh consecutive Mr. Olympia title.
 Jay Cutler, for a third time, placed runner-up.
 Although he placed third in traditional scoring, Dexter Jackson lost to Gustavo Badell in the final challenge round, for a prize difference of $10,000.